akshaychavan10/akshaychavan10.github.io/src/content/blog/Part 1 Enterpirse-101.md

 ## Let’s Connect!

 Interested in learning more about this project or collaborating on something similar?
-Feel free to reach out to me at [your email] or connect with me on [LinkedIn](https://www.linkedin.com/in/akshaychavan07).
+Feel free to reach out to me at akschavan100@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/akshaychavan07).